Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 4. Start from the top before every patient encounter.

-The three steps above comprise the entirety of the insurance verification process.
+The three steps above comprise the entire insurance-verification process.
 However, patients can theoretically lose insurance or switch plans at any time.
-It’s best to collect the patient’s insurance information before each and every encounter, or to incentivize them to do so through your practice’s patient portal.
-This notion holds true whether you haven’t seen the patient in a year or a week.
+It’s best to collect the patient’s insurance information before each encounter or incentivize them to submit it through your practice’s patient portal.
+This notion holds whether you haven’t seen the patient in a year or a week.

-Don’t just ask whether the patient’s insurance has changed, as this question doesn’t tell the patient the date of your most recent data on them.
-Instead, show them all the information you have and ask whether it’s correct or needs updating.
-If the information you show the patient is correct, then your insurance verification process is complete.
-If not, start from the top and don’t cut corners.
-Your cash flow, claims denial rates and patient satisfaction are on the line.
+Don’t just ask whether the patient’s insurance has changed, because the patient likely doesn’t know how recent your data is.
+Instead, show them all your information and ask whether it’s correct or needs updating.
+If the information you show the patient is correct, your insurance-verification process is complete.
+If not, start from the top.

 author image